HighSkyDAO/axie-ronin-bot/README.md

 ### Core features
 - Adding different user roles and permissions
-- Sale, purchase, gift axies and tokens
+- Sale, purchase, gift Axies and tokens
 - SLP actions: claim and gather

 Please note that you are installing the bot yourself on your own server.
 Only you are responsible for the security of your data.